TheMirageProject/specTapular/README.md

 2. Pretty Fast
 3. Maybe even just a little bit fun

-Useful tests are good!

-Tests are the way that we codify the hard lessons fought and won in production about race conditions, and other logical errors that occur create fire-drills in production.
+Since useful tests are good, anything that encourages me and other people to write useful tests - is also good.

+I have a confession, while the websites are well structured, and well meaning, and even tout working software - I have struggled to get excited to write tests using the "nastiness of functions such as `describe/beforeEach/beforeAll/afterEach/afterAll/test/it/assert/expect/...` with the mantra of "less can be more" spectapular embraces an incredibly simplistic model for test suites.

-Spectapular follows in the footsteps of `testmatrix` and `tead` that strip down testing frameworks to be stupidly simple.
-And thats when I realized that I do actually enjoy writing tests.
+[Spectapular](//github.com/TheMirageProject/spectapular) follows in the footsteps of [`testmatrix`](//github.com/jorgebucaran/testmatrix) and [`tead`](//github.com/teadjs/tead) that strip down testing frameworks to be stupidly simple.
+When you can just say this is what Im expecting and did you calculate the same thing, I realized I actually enjoy writing tests.
+Really, its kindof fun!

 #### Do I Really Need this?

-coming soon...
+Do you need tests?
+No, not like you need water or food.
+But tests, like the idea of a sandwhich, are a really good idea.

+When you are embarassed at a production fire-drill over an error that should have never been, you grow up a little, face the music, and you need to do more tests.
+But if you are anything like me, the day that happens, is the day think: maybe I could schedule a dentist appointment today, or maybe I could do community service.

+Somehow writing tests always felt like nails on a chalk board.
+But writing incredibly simple, but powerful and fast tests are really nice when they help you not repeate mistakes.

 ### Installation